Al Horford NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Al Horford included, will play at 8:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Al Horford included, square off versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-We're going to examine Horford's prop bets, using stats and trends to help you make good picks.
+If you'd like to place a wager on Horford's props, we dive into his available ones, providing some stats and trends, below.

 Al Horford Prop Bets vs. the Heat